 Jahquan Hawkins, the College’s Dean of Student Services, said Provenzano “has encouraged and modeled a team-oriented spirit where employees, regardless of work group, can be partners in furthering student achievement.”

-Providing an example of that team spirit, John Mitchell, chairman of the college Academic Senate, noted that “for the first time in many years, the chancellor of the college could actually be seen at college senate meetings and could be encountered in the hallways of the five campuses! … Peter’s vibrant example is effecting positive changes every day here.”
+Providing an example of that team spirit, John Mitchell, chairman of the college Academic Senate, noted that “for the first time in many years, the chancellor of the college could actually be seen at college senate meetings and could be encountered in the hallways of the multi campus system! … Peter’s vibrant example is effecting positive changes every day here.”

 But after the speakers hailed the efforts of one man, that one man began his remarks by hailing the efforts of the many whose support put him there.
 Provenzano acknowledged family and friends and mentors ranging from Macomb County Executive Mark Hackel to his Uncle Doug, “who mentored me when I was a young accountant” fresh out of college.